sergio-vb/redux-router-forms/README.md

 A simple React application implementing router and forms

 Features:
-- Uses the third-party library redux-form to handle form's state and validation.
+- Uses the third-party library redux-form to handle form's state and validations/error messages.
+- CRUD operations interacting with a back end Rest API, integrated into Redux's flow (action creators, actions, reducers).